 You can use the same style templates for graphs as you do for tabular output.
 However, some styles are better suited for statistical graphs than others.
-The following table lists styles that are recommended for graphical results.
+The following table lists some of the styles that are recommended for graphical results.

 Desired Output Style Template Default for Destination

 Color ANALYSIS

-DEFAULT HTML
+DEFAULT HTML (in SAS 9.2)

+HTMLBLUE HTML (in SAS 9.3)

 LISTING LISTING (graphs only)

 PRINTER PRINTER, PDF, PS

 RTF RTF

 STATISTICAL

 Gray scale JOURNAL

-Black and white JOURNAL2
+Black and white JOURNAL 2